Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Generation

 \subsubsection{Diffusion-based methods}

-Following the success of diffusion models in vision \cite{Croitoru-TPAMI-2023}, several generation methods adopted the diffusion modeling framework to generate deepfake audio.
+Following the success of diffusion models in vision \cite{Croitoru-TPAMI-2023}, several generation methods adopted the diffusion modeling framework to generate deepfake audio \cite{Du-AAAI-2024,Huang-IJCAI-2023,Huang-ACMMM-2022,Ju-ArXiv-2024,Shen-ICLR-2024,Tan-TPAMI-2024,Yang-TASLP-2024, Cheng-CVPR-2025b}.
 Huang \etal~\cite{Huang-IJCAI-2023} present FastDiff-TTS, a conditional diffusion model that follows the architectural design proposed by Ren \etal~\cite{Ren-ICLR-2021}.
 The authors employ time-aware location variable convolutions for long-term dependency modeling and a noise schedule predictor for sampling acceleration.
 ProDiff \cite{Huang-ACMMM-2022} is another framework with an architecture inspired by Ren \etal~\cite{Ren-ICLR-2021}, which uses a denoising model with a parametrization that directly predicts the clean data, halving the number of diffusion steps via knowledge distillation.

 The audio encoder/decoder, the phoneme encoder and the duration and pitch predictors proposed by Tan \etal\cite{Tan-TPAMI-2024} are reused in NaturalSpeech 2 \cite{Shen-ICLR-2024}, alongside a diffusion model that learns to predict latent representations conditioned on the input text.
-To promote zero-shot generation, a speech prompting mechanism helps the diffusion model and the duration and pitch predictors to follow prosody, style and speaker identity from the supplied audio prompt.
 The encoder/decoder and the duration predictor are further used in NaturalSpeech 3 \cite{Ju-ArXiv-2024}, where, in contrast to previous studies \cite{Tan-TPAMI-2024,Shen-ICLR-2024}, each of the following speech attributes are independently generated by a novel factorized diffusion model: duration, content, prosody and acoustic details.

-Du \etal~\cite{Du-AAAI-2024} introduce UniCATS, a framework capable of performing speech editing tasks, where speech is synthesized by taking into account both preceding and following contexts.
-UniCATS can achieve this with a contextual VQ-diffusion-based acoustic model and a contextual vocoder.

-Yang \etal~\cite{Yang-TASLP-2024} aim to solve learning problems specific to expressive TTS, a novel task that tries to control the speaking style of the synthesized speech.
-The proposed framework uses RoBERTa \cite{Liu-ArXiv-2019} to extract the style representation from a natural language prompt.